 Dinner: Walk to a nearby local restaurant for a choice of hot entrée and an endless salad bar featuring seasonal and local specialties, fresh produce and fruits, soups, appetizers, and cool desserts, plus coffee, tea, water.
 There is no alcohol served at this restaurant.

 Evening: At leisure.
-Take the rest of the evening to settle in, relax, and get a good night's sleep for the full day ahead tomorrow.
+Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

-Morning: To begin our adventure and better acquaint ourselves with the native cultures and natural history of the Grand Canyon region we will engage in a docent lead tour of the Museum of Northern Arizona (MNA).
-The MNA has evolved into a regional center of learning with collections, exhibits, educational programs, publications, and research projects.
-Museum of Northern Arizona is the premier museum dedicated to the cultural and natural history of the Colorado Plateau.
-Free time to explore the museum on your own will be provided.
+Morning: We will load our vans to begin our adventure and better acquaint ourselves with the native cultures and natural history of the Grand Canyon region we will engage in a docent lead exploration of the Museum of Northern Arizona (MNA).
+The museum was founded in 1928 to honor the natural and cultural heritage of northern Arizona and the beauty and diversity of the Colorado Plateau.
+At the end of our visit, we will have some time to explore independently.

 Lunch: At a local restaurant, we will have a choice of entrees including soup, salads, pasta, burgers, and more, plus coffee, tea, soft drinks, lemonade, water; other beverages available for purchase.